islahh/jsnad-certification-prep/14_automated-tests.md

 https://nodejs.org/dist/v22.12.0/docs/api/assert.html
 https://nodejs.org/dist/v22.12.0/docs/api/test.html

+REFER TO # PRACTICE TEST ON PLAY NOTES

 # Automated tests on Node.js

 - Automated tests are the extremenly important for any application, if an application hasn't been automated tested it shouldn't be considered production ready.